 No cooking is necessary.
 Let it cool down and spread the mixture into the baking tray.
 Whan it's cool, melt the choc and spread it on the top, then transfer it to the fridge.

-If a bald man was caught stealing tomatoes only a fool would claim that there was a connection between his baldness and the theft, but some bawbags are quite happy to make sweeping statements about Jews, Muslims, women, black folk, the Irish &c. on equally flimsy grounds.
-Obviously, I'm far too reasonable a person to get involved in such bigoted shite so I'd like to make it clear that I'm only referring to a minority when I say I've no time for dustbinmen, bus drivers, coat hangers, door handles or people called Campbell.
+If a bald man was caught stealing tomatoes only a fool would claim that there was a connection between his baldness and the theft, but some dunderheids are quite happy to make sweeping statements about Jews, Muslims, women, black folk, the Irish &c. on equally flimsy grounds.
+Obviously, I'm far too reasonable a person to get involved in such bigotry so I'd like to make it clear that I'm only referring to a small minority when I say I've no time for dustbinmen, bus drivers, plastic coat hangers, door handles or people called Campbell.

-If you watched ITV drama Des and also watched the documentary entitled The Real Des then, like me, you might wonder what was the point of the drama when the other programme told the story more succinctly, less expensively and without making anything up.
+If you watched ITV drama Des and also watched the documentary entitled The Real Des then you might well wonder what was the point of the drama when the other programme told the story more succinctly, less expensively and without making anything up.

 Aye, David Tennant looked just like a mirror image of Dennis Nilsen but the real Nilsen was even more like him.
 Still, it was good to see the victims get a mention and their families a chance to talk about their feelings, and the two shows quashed for ever the image of Nilsen as a mild-mannered civil servant.
 It was bad enough that he was a murderer 15 times over but it turns out that he was unusually dislikeable and arrogant as well.